bboonstra/effortless/README.md

 ## Quickstart

-You can install Effortless easily, if you have [pip](https://pip.pypa.io/en/stable/installation/) installed.
+You can install Effortless easily, if you have [pip](https://pip.pypa.io/en/stable/installation/) and [Python 3.9 or higher](https://www.python.org/downloads/) installed.
 ```bash
 pip install effortless
 ```